 Writing Style: Use action verbs (see samples below) and short sentences.
 Omit personal pronouns.
 Avoid wordiness; be concise.
 Use phrases instead of lengthy sentences and start phrases with an active verb in the past tense, e.g. directed, supervised, etc.

 Format: Remember the 20-second scan test.
 Readability, eye appeal, brevity, and a total positive impression are required; ability to be computer-scanned is helpful.
 Spacing and separation of resume sections will help you to achieve this.
 You may want to use boldface or all capitals to make certain items more visible.
 Often a combination of two basic formats for the résumé are use: chronological and functional.
 Select the style that will highlight your best qualities and yet remain visually appealing to the reader.
 Learn a software package and create your own cover letters and resumes.
-(The CDC does not recommend using a program's resume template because it limits your formatting choices.)
+(The ACPC does not recommend using a program's resume template because it limits your formatting choices.)

 Printing/Paper Quality: Print your resume and cover letters on quality bond paper of at least 20-pound weight.
 Many employers are cautious and conservative and prefer resumes in an off-white, ivory, or very light tan because it may be copied and/or faxed several times.
 Cover letter and resume paper should match and you should paper clip pages, never staple.
 Use large white envelopes if you want your materials to arrive unfolded.
 High quality copying can be done on campus at the Media and Instructional Support Center (MISC) or off campus at print shops.